lightdarkmaster/Point_of_Sale_System/Readme.md

     ```bash
     https://cdnjs.com/libraries/jspdf
 ---
+## Licensing

+This repository uses dual licensing:

+1. **Code**: Licensed under the [MIT License](LICENSE_CODE).
+This applies to all source code files within the `src/` directory.

+2. **Documentation**: Licensed under the [Creative Commons Attribution 4.0 International (CC-BY 4.0)](LICENSE_DOCS).
+This applies to all files within the `docs/` directory.

+### Contributions
+By contributing to this repository, you agree that your contributions will be licensed under the respective license for the relevant content (MIT for code, CC-BY 4.0 for documentation).

+---

 Enjoy managing your inventory and sales efficiently with this Simple POS System! 🎉
 -- Christian Barbosa --- December 14, 2024 --12:30 --